domingo, 1 de mayo de 2022

 WHAT IS ELEPHANTIASIS? - WHAT IS THE DIFFERENCE BETWEEN ELEPHANTIASIS AND LYMPHATIC FILARIASIS/PODOCONIOSIS? - Myths & Truths - Prevention - Clinical Recommendations - Best First-line Treatment - Primary Lymphedema - Secondary Lymphedema

-Some international health organizations portray lymphatic filariasis, elephantiasis, or podoconiosis, as if they were unrelated diseases.
-Lymphatic filariasis, which is commonly but erroneously known as elephantiasis, is a mosquito-transmitted disease that occurs when filarial parasites (roundworms) damage the lymphatic system causing lymphatic dysfunction (lymphedema).
+Some international health organizations portray lymphatic filariasis, elephantiasis, or podoconiosis as if they were unrelated diseases.
+Lymphatic filariasis, commonly but erroneously known as elephantiasis, is a mosquito-transmitted disease that occurs when filarial parasites (roundworms) damage the lymphatic system causing lymphatic dysfunction (lymphedema).
 Podoconiosis is a non-filarial, noninfective disease, usually caused by crystalline minerals clogging regional lymph nodes and vessels, affecting especially agrarian people who work barefoot, particularly in the neighborhood of volcanic soil.
-These two conditions develop chronic lymphatic dysfunction (lymphedema), and in many cases is acquired in childhoodRead more about childhood elephantiasis prevention HERE.
+These two conditions develop chronic lymphatic dysfunction (lymphedema), and in many cases is acquired in childhoodRead more about the term Elephantiasis and its implication for Lymphedema HERE.

 WHAT IS ELEPHANTIASIS